Getting to Universal Orlando's Resorts and Theme Parks

 - EXIT 74B (Adventure Way) is only accessible from I-4 westbound, and serves as the primary entrance to Universal Orlando Resort from that direction.
 The exit ramp leads directly to the Cabana Bay Beach Resort.
 Make a right at the light past the hotel to reach the Universal Orlando parking garage.
 Note that you can't return to I-4 eastbound via this exit.

 - EXIT 75A (Universal Boulevard/International Drive) serves as the primary entrance to Universal Orlando Resort from I-4 eastbound.
-Make a left at the end of the ramp into Universal property, and the parking garage will be ahead on your left.
+Make a left at the end of the ramp into Universal property, and the parking garage will be ahead on your right.
 Make a right off this exit to take Universal Boulevard south across International Drive; it then parallels that busy road, making it a perfect bypass to south International Drive and the convention center.

 - EXIT 75A (Kirkman Road South) is the confusingly-numbered exit accessible from I-4 westbound, which leads drivers to Kirkman Road just south of Universal, and several blocks east of the other 75A.
 It does not provide direct access to Universal Orlando, but is the closest exit to the shopping and attractions on north International Drive.